jordan-breton/it-journey-sources/docs/about/skill-set.md

 </div>

-As a Web Agency founder, I set up the whole infrastructure including a dedicated server for multi-site (created with a [homemade framework](/projects/archived/bee-color)), and a fully fledged multi-domain mail server, with webmail client, multi-domain webmail admin with quotas, spam & virus filtering, etc.
+As a Web Agency founder, I set up the whole infrastructure including a dedicated server for a multi-site (created with a homemade framework), and a fully fledged multi-domain mail server, with web mail client, multi-domain web mail admin with quotas, spam & virus filtering, etc.

 <div class="center" markdown>